panditpooja/nyc-urban-park-rangers-data-analysis/README.md

    - Publication Table: Formatted with a caption following text and format considerations.
    - Importable Table: Includes only necessary columns ready to be imported into a Python Notebook.
 2. Prepare final pdf report with publication table, importale table and python code snippet.

+Note:  Raw data folder contains messy dataset to be analysed and also have data description file.
+The solutions folder contains python code and pdf report that answers all the three questions.